ljw1004/csharpspec/csharp/statements.md

     ;
 ```

-A `return` statement with no expression can be used only in a function member that does not compute a value, that is, a method with the result type (§10.6.10) `void`, the `set` accessor of a property or indexer, the `add` and `remove` accessors of an event, an instance constructor, a static constructor, or a destructor.
+A `return` statement with no expression can be used only in a function member that does not compute a value, that is, a method with the result type ([Method body](classes.md#method-body)) `void`, the `set` accessor of a property or indexer, the `add` and `remove` accessors of an event, an instance constructor, a static constructor, or a destructor.

 A `return` statement with an expression can only be used in a function member that computes a value, that is, a method with a non-void result type, the `get` accessor of a property or indexer, or a user-defined operator.
-An implicit conversion (§6.1) must exist from the type of the expression to the return type of the containing function member.
+An implicit conversion ([Implicit conversions](conversions.md#implicit-conversions)) must exist from the type of the expression to the return type of the containing function member.

-Return statements can also be used in the body of anonymous function expressions (§7.15), and participate in determining which conversions exist for those functions.
+Return statements can also be used in the body of anonymous function expressions ([Anonymous function expressions](expressions.md#anonymous-function-expressions)), and participate in determining which conversions exist for those functions.

-It is a compile-time error for a `return` statement to appear in a `finally` block (§8.10).
+It is a compile-time error for a `return` statement to appear in a `finally` block ([The try statement](statements.md#the-try-statement)).

 A `return` statement is executed as follows:

 *  If the `return` statement specifies an expression, the expression is evaluated and the resulting value is converted to the return type of the containing function by an implicit conversion.
 The result of the conversion becomes the result value produced by the function.
 *  If the `return` statement is enclosed by one or more `try` or `catch` blocks with associated `finally` blocks, control is initially transferred to the `finally` block of the innermost `try` statement.
 When and if control reaches the end point of a `finally` block, control is transferred to the `finally` block of the next enclosing `try` statement.
 This process is repeated until the `finally` blocks of all enclosing `try` statements have been executed.
 *  If the containing function is not an async function, control is returned to the caller of the containing function along with the result value, if any.
-*  If the containing function is an async function, control is returned to the current caller, and the result value, if any, is recorded in the return task as described in (§10.14.1).
+*  If the containing function is an async function, control is returned to the current caller, and the result value, if any, is recorded in the return task as described in ([Enumerator interfaces](classes.md#enumerator-interfaces)).

 Because a `return` statement unconditionally transfers control elsewhere, the end point of a `return` statement is never reachable.